vccolombo/corautils/README.md

 ## coreutils

 - **mv**: A change in the `mv` command that makes it create the destination directory if it does not exist yet.
 The flag is `-c`, with no arguments.

+## gcc-bf

+A script to compile buffer overflow test programs easily.